Tanz0rz/haxe-fmod/README.md

 3. Point your `haxelib` at the local repo using `haxelib dev faxe2 <directory_to_the_git_clone>`

 This will setup the git repo as an "installed" version of `faxe2` which can be imported by your projects the same way you import other libraries.
 You can see the special `dev` status when you find `faxe2` in the output of `haxelib list` and your Faxe imports in your Haxe game

-## Testing This Library (currently outdated)

-The `standalone-tests` directory holds some code that can be used to build a simple non-game example executable that reads a bank file, plays music from it, and interacts with parameters.

-To compile it, `cd` into the `standalone-tests` directory and run: `haxe --cpp ../build --main MainTest.hx -p ../`

-This will create a `build` directory at the root of the repo.
-For this test executable to do anything, you will need to create a `Master.bank` and `Master.strings.bank` file using FMOD Studio 2.00.08 and place it in the `build` directory too.
-For further debugging, there is a boolean inside `linc/link_faxe.cpp` that can be used to get print statements to the console as it runs.
-Remember to recompile the example every time you change this boolean.

 ## Goals